ak--47/dwh-mixpanel/README.md

 ##### Azure

-Azure SQL (managed + on premise) Servers use usernames and passwords for authentication; there are no special permissions required... the user you authenticate as should have permissions to run the query.
+Azure SQL (managed + on premise) servers use usernames and passwords for authentication; there are no special permissions required... the user you authenticate as should have permissions to run the query.

-there are two common patterns for entering credentials, **connection strings** and **structured objects** ... they are essentially the same thing in different formats:
+there are two common patterns for entering credentials, **connection strings** and **JSON** ... they are essentially the same thing in different formats:

 - **connection string**
 a connection string is a long string which contains username, password, database, port and some other options to establish a secure connection with your database. they look like this: